NorwayOfficial Name: Kingdom of Norway

 Safety and Security

-While Norway is generally safe, it has been subject to terrorist incidents in the past and the potential for terrorist incidents remain.
-In July 2011, Norway suffered two sequential terrorist attacks by a right-wing extremist against government buildings in Oslo and a youth camp, leaving 77 dead.
-In a separate case in September 2012, Norwegian courts upheld the convictions of two men residing in Norway suspected of planning attacks and having links to al-Qaida.
+Norway has been subject to terrorist incidents in the past and the potential for terrorist incidents remain.
+In November 2014, Norway’s Police Security Service (PST) announced an increased risk of a possible attack in Norway aimed at police and military presence which was related to Norway’s support of the U.S.-led anti-ISIL coalition.
+In July 2014, Norway’s Minister of Justice announced a heightened terrorist threat posture, related to the return of foreign terrorist fighters from Syria and Iraq.
+Several years ago, a right-wing extremist attacked government buildings in Oslo and a youth camp on an island in the Oslo Fjord, leaving 77 dead.
 Like other countries in the Schengen area, Norway's open borders with its Western European neighbors allow the possibility of terrorists entering/exiting the country with anonymity.
-Be vigilant with regard to your personal security.
+U.S. citizens are reminded to remain vigilant with regard to their personal security and to exercise caution.

 To stay connected: